 Understanding how to make materials with features on the micro- or nano-scale is increasingly important, with applications ranging from drug delivery, energy storage, and meta-materials, to understanding biological processes such as protein folding and viral capsid assembly.
 Because directly manufacturing small structures is expensive and inefficient, there is a need for techniques stemming from self-organizing principles, whereby macroscale or disordered systems dynamically evolve to complex structures on the small scale.
 Inventing such techniques requires input from applied mathematics in several ways: to understand the physics at these scales, characterize the qualitative dynamics that it gives rise to, and formulate a quantitative theory that can be used to predict the complex structures arising from a given set of initial conditions, and then to answer the inverse problem of which ingredients to start with so a system evolves to a given target structure.
-My research aims at these goals in two systems: colloids and ion-bombarded surfaces.
+Below I describe a collection of projects with these aims.

-One major feature of many colloids and other mesoscale particles is that their interactions are very short-ranged compared to their diameters.
-This means that traditional concepts such as local minima and transition states are no longer adequate to characterize their dynamics: a new framework is required.
-We proposed such a framework, based on the limit of short-ranged, strong interactions.
+One major feature of many colloids (and other mesoscale particles) is that their interactions are very short-ranged compared to their diameters.
+This means that traditional concepts such as local minima and transition states are no longer adequate to characterize their dynamics.
+We proposed a new framework for investigating such questions, based on the limit of short-ranged, strong interactions.
 In this framework, the free energy landscape is given by a set of geometrical manifolds (shapes of varying dimensions) plus a single control parameter, while the dynamics on the manifolds are given by a hierarchy of Fokker-Planck equations coupled by "sticky" boundary conditions.
 This allows the landscape to be completely enumerated and the dynamics to be exactly calculated, and we have verified that it quantitatively describes experiments with colloids.
-This framework has the potential to be a powerful approach to analyzing mesoscale particle dynamics and we hope to further develop it into a computational tool to address questions in fields such as chemistry, engineering, mathematics, and biology.
+This framework has the potential to be a powerful approach to analyzing mesoscale particle dynamics and my group is developing a set of computational tools to implement it.

-When the interactions between particles are irreversible, equilibrium theories do not apply because the particles cannot explore their configuration space.
+When the interactions between colloidal particles are irreversible, equilibrium theories do not apply because the particles cannot explore their configuration space.
 However, it is still possible to control such systems: we have shown that with only two types of particles it is possible to create tetramers with 100% yield.
-This surprising result came by analysing a random parking model (to be distinguished from random packing), and was verified experimentally, theoretically, and in simulations; we hope that further analysis will yield new ways to control particles that bind irreversibly.
+This surprising result came by analysing a random parking model (to be distinguished from random packing), and was verified experimentally, theoretically, and in simulations.
+Recently, with Beth Chen we have considered random parking on other curved spaces: the sphere, plane, hyperbolic plane, and projective plane, and shown some counterintuitive properties.

 One promising method of creating structures on surfaces is to bombard them with ions.
 The ions transmit energy to the surface, causing the atoms to locally redistribute, or if they have enough energy, to sputter away, creating a small crater near the impact location of each ion.
 The average effect over many ion impacts is to cause the surface height to erode.
 Because it erodes with different rates depending on the slope of the surface, it can develop intricate patterns depending on the initial shape of the surface and the parameters involved in ion bombardment.
 These patterns can have features at a very small scale, so if we understand how they arise we can learn how to exploit them to create desired target patterns.
 Uniform ion bombardment is cheap compared to other methods of nanofabrication, so this is a promising avenue to pursue.